Padding for Pointe Shoes

-You will find explanations of the various in store and at home methods that dancers use including the different types of 'ouch pouches,' and 'toe socks' for problem toes.
-It includes techniques to prevent blisters and foot irritation as well as tips for dancers who prefer to minimise the amount of padding used for more true fit of the pointe shoe.
+You will find explanations of the various in-store and at-home methods that dancers use including the different types of 'ouch pouches,' and 'toe socks' for problem toes.
+It includes techniques to prevent blisters and foot irritation as well as tips for dancers who prefer to minimise the amount of padding used for a more true fit of the pointe shoe.

 'Padding for Pointe Shoes,' aims to inform dancers of these different techniques and options to ensure the dancer maximises their comfort in the pointe shoe and makes an informed decision that works for her!